DhananjayPorwal/obsidian-super-minimal-setup/README.md

 3. Using Template, can add daily new notes.
 4. Additional shapes in canvas.
 5. Can add tables with advanced features.
+6. Track your goals using Tracker Plugin.
+7. Add code blocks with syntax highlighting.
+8. Add images using Imgur Plugin.

 # 🧩 Plugins